gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --request ID                 Execution Request ID
         --script SCRIPT              Script to be executed
         --file FILE                  File containing the script.
-This can be used instead of --script --no-refresh                 Do not refresh until finished
+This can be used instead of --script --refresh [SECONDS]          Refresh until execution is finished.
+Default interval is 5 seconds.
+        --no-refresh                 Do not refresh.
+The default behavior is to refresh until finished.
     -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.